 Cantigny Park – Wheaton, Illinois

-A war museum, a gold course, a country club, a historical mansion, and beautiful grounds!
+A war museum, a golf course, a country club, a historical mansion, and beautiful grounds!
 Easily plan on spending most or all of a day here.
 Something for all ages and lots of space to picnic.
 Tanks for climbing on (just keep an eye on the little ones) and a wealth of historical information in the tours available as well.
 Free tours of the Robert R. McCormick Museum are available for groups of 10 or more if you call at least 2 weeks in advance.

 Anderson Japanese Gardens – Rockford, IL